IndiGo cancels 19 flights from Delhi because of protests in the city

-NEW DELHI (Reuters) - IndiGo, India’s biggest airline by market share, has canceled 19 flights from Delhi as road traffic disruption in the capital city has affected the availability of its crew, a Delhi airport official said on Thursday.
+NEW DELHI, Dec 19 (Reuters) - IndiGo, India’s biggest airline by market share, has cancelled 19 flights from Delhi as road traffic disruption in the capital city has affected the availability of its crew, a Delhi airport official said on Thursday.
 A further 16 flights are delayed.

 The traffic disruption has been caused by protests in Delhi and in several cities across the country against a contentious new citizenship law that is largely seen as anti-Muslim.